aivanfurtado/Portfolio_Project/SQL Questions.md

 Write a query to list out all the events from the tblEvent table in category number 11 (which corresponds to Love and Relationships, as it happens)

 Ex 2:
-Create a query which lists out all the events which took place in February 2005.This should return 11 rows.
-Now add a criterion to show only those events which happened since 1970 (you may need to use parentheses to get this to give the correct answer).
+Create a query which lists out all the events which took place in February 2005.This should return 2 rows.

 Ex 3:
 Create a query which lists out all the tblEvent events which include the word Teletubbies.
 Now add an OR condition to your query so that it lists out all events whose: